Healthy, creative and homemade Lebanese cuisine on plates and sandwiches

 One of the main advantages of spices, condiments and herbs, and vegetables in general, but also tea or coffee for example, it is their richness in polyphenols, these compounds that you hear more and more about because their virtues have fascinated scientists, nutritionists and athletes for several years.

-Polyphenols are compounds found in plants, which have antioxidant properties, that's to say effects that can delay the aging of our cells.
+Polyphenols are compounds found in plants, which have antioxidant properties, that's to say effects that can delay the aging of our cells, and counter free radicals, which are in a way waste products produced by our cells during their functioning.

-In other words, polyphenols can slow down aging, and therefore extend life expectancy, by fighting in particular against oxidative stress, that is to say the aggressions suffered by the cells of our body.
+In other words, polyphenols can slow down aging, and therefore extend life expectancy, in particular by fighting against oxidative stress, that is to say the attacks produced by the cells of our body as part of their functioning.

 Oxidative stress, kesako?